netdata/learn/docs/agent/add-more-charts-to-netdata.md

 This file has been deprecated.
-Please see our [collectors docs](/docs/agent/collectors) or the collectors [quickstart guide](/docs/agent/collectors/quickstart) for more information.
+Please see our [collectors docs](/docs/agent/collectors) for more information.

 ## Available data collection modules